 - An irrigation season of April 15 through Oct.
 15

-This chart will be updated on a weekly basis throughout the irrigation season.
+This chart will be updated on a regular basis throughout the irrigation season.